Teach Yourself Esperanto

 Kellerman Kolor by Ivy Kellerman – Written in the early 1900s but still a valuable resource, this is a lengthy book taking the learner from the basics of Esperanto right through to fluency.
 Each lesson has reading and translation exercises and the grammatical rules are explained clearly and with plenty of examples.

 Universala Esperanto Metodo by Dr Benson – Split into 20 page sets due to its size, this interesting book was written in 1932, and aims to teach Esperanto to someone of any native language through images and the occasional multi-lingual translation.
 Well worth it just to look at the pictures!
-It’s also available in an
+It’s also available in an easier format with coloured pictures, though the rest of the site is in Polish

 Free Esperanto Course – A 10 lesson course designed to be checked by a tutor but simple enough for home study.

 Vikipedio – Your favourite free online encyclopedia, Wikipedia, in Esperanto!
-The 32rd largest Wikipedia site by language, which is quite impressive considering Wikipedia comes in more than
+The 32rd largest Wikipedia site by language, which is quite impressive considering Wikipedia comes in more than 280 languages.

-Some Esperanto books and novels (including many of your favourite classics) are available for free on the internet from a variety of sources, including
+Some Esperanto books and novels (including many of your favourite classics) are available for free on the internet from a variety of sources, including Project Gutenburg.

 LiberaFolio – An independent Esperanto site with articles in and about Esperanto.